Tjalie Robinson: Life in the Dutch East Indies

 Born in Nijmegen, the Netherlands, he spent the first 44 years of his life in the Dutch East Indies.
-When he was a 3-months-old baby his family returned to the Dutch East Indies.
+When he was a 3-month-old baby his family returned to the Dutch East Indies.
 As a child he lived and went to primary school in Meester Cornelis (now Jatinegara).
-He attended secondary schooling (MULO) in Batavia (now Jakarta).
-Although an eager and astute student he was also an avid and allround athlete and boxer, winning the Silver medal at the high jump and the Gold medal at the pentathlon during the Athletics Championships of Java in 1933.
-After completing college and obligatory military service he got married and went on to become a teacher at the so-called 'Wild (unsubsidised) Schools' on Java and Sumatra.
+He attended secondary school (MULO) in Batavia (now Jakarta).
+Although an eager and astute student, he was also an avid and all-round athlete and boxer, winning the Silver medal at the high jump and the Gold medal at the pentathlon during the Athletics Championships of Java in 1933.
+After completing college and obligatory military service he married and went on to become a teacher at the so-called 'Wild (unsubsidised) Schools' on Java and Sumatra.
 In 1936 he became a contributing editor for the 'Batavian Newspaper' (Dutch: Bataviaasch Nieuwsblad), founded in 1885 by author P.A.
 Daum.
-It was one of the leading newspapers in the Dutch East Indies, that had also employed other important Indo writers like Karel Zaalberg, Ernest Douwes Dekker and Victor Ido.
+It was one of the leading newspapers in the Dutch East Indies which also employed other important Indo writers like Karel Zaalberg, Ernest Douwes Dekker and Victor Ido.

-During World War II (1942–1945) he was interned in various Japanese concentration camps such as Tjimahi and the infamous Changi Prison.
-Imprisoned in Tjimahi Tjalie Robinson kept on writing.
+During World War II (1942–1945) Robinson was interned in various Japanese concentration camps such as Tjimahi and the infamous Changi Prison, where he continued writing.
 He was part of a small group of intellectuals (including Leo Vroman and Rob Nieuwenhuys) that engaged in cultural activity.
-For a while Tjalie Robinson was even able to print a camp periodical named 'Kampkroniek' (Camp Chronicles) and a pamphlet named 'Onschendbaar Domein' (Inviolable Domain).
-The gruesome war experience obviously influenced his life philosophy, nevertheless Tjalie Robinson never wrote much about his years as a POW.
-On occasion he tried to reflect with an uneasy mix of shame and fascination: "Sometimes I reluctantly look back at that time I am supposed to hate.
+For a while Robinson was even able to print a camp periodical named 'Kampkroniek' (Camp Chronicles) and a pamphlet named 'Onschendbaar Domein' (Inviolable Domain).
+The gruesome war experience influenced his life philosophy; nevertheless Robinson never wrote much about his years as a POW.
+On occasions he tried to reflect with an uneasy mix of shame and fascination: "Sometimes I reluctantly look back at that time I am supposed to hate.
 (60 years and 60 thousand emotions packed into 1 night.)
-Surrounded by life-threatening situations and you know your alone against Fate.
+Surrounded by life-threatening situations and you know you're alone against Fate.
 Fight, Johny Brown, fight.
 Ulcers, malaria, diphtheria, bullits and landmines. [...]
 Knowing physical exhaustion, the stench of swamps, the rattling of snakes, anachoic hunting grounds."

 After the war he survived the bedlam of the Bersiap period (1945–1946) and even worked as editor in chief for the magazine Wapenbroeders (Brothers in Arms), where he was also the creator of the popular 'Taaie & Neut' cartoon series.
 In 1946 he was promoted to captain and served as war correspondent for the KNIL's Public Relations Office (Dutch: Leger voorlichtings dienst) in amongst others the volatile region of Kediri, East Java.

-After Indonesia gained independence he remarried in 1950 and moved to Borneo with his new wife, who was working for the Bruynzeel corporation in the timber industry.
+After Indonesia gained independence, he remarried in 1950 and moved to Borneo with his new wife, who was working for the Bruynzeel corporation in the timber industry.
 There he adopted the alias 'Vincent Mahieu' (named after Indo icon Auguste Mahieu (1865–1903), founder of the Komedie Stamboel Indo opera) and wrote much of his work for the books 'Tjies' & 'Tjoek'.